 Current Research

 How does a plant metamorphose over time, in the flush of blossom even becoming utterly unrecognizable as what it once was and yet remaining identical to itself?
 How does a ritual practice unfold its formal potential from the ancient Saturnalia to the Roman carnival Goethe himself viewed in 1787 and later rediscovered in festivities held in post-Napoleonic Cologne?
 And how should one conceptualize the manner in which the epic genre recalibrated its formal conventions from Homer to Ariosto and on to Goethe himself, metamorphosing within varying cultural contexts?
-Goethe saw these as distinct, but affine questions, and he developed a method known as morphology to make sense of them.
+Goethe saw these as distinct, but affine questions, and he developed an observational approach known as morphology to make sense of them.
 Whether investigating natural life-forms, social forms of practice, or literary forms, Goethean morphology continually remains attuned to the question of how formal identity persists not despite, but precisely because of self-transformation in light of novel environmental, historical, or cultural contexts.

 The Poetics of Sensation in the Modern Lyric